Frequently Asked Questions

-When mailing us a letter, it is important that you place the word “Canada” at the end of the mailing address.
+When mailing us a letter, it is important that you place the word “Canada” at the end of the mailing address and 3 stamps.
 Some of our guests have been getting their mail to us returned to them due to an incomplete address.
 Rates for postage stamps for letters to Canada can be found on the USPS website.

 Please note that this is no longer available for our guests as the government decided against the non-residents of Canada receiving HST rebate on fishing packages.

 Start Your Perfect Getaway